Emerald Eagle Scholars

 - Must maintain a UNT cumulative GPA of a 2.5 or higher

-- If you take summer courses outside of UNT, please ensure that all transcripts are officially submitted to the university.
-Please note that non-UNT coursework can count towards the full time student status requirement, but will not count towards the 2.5 GPA requirement (UNT cumulative GPA only)
+- If you take summer courses outside of UNT, please ensure that all transcripts are officially submitted to the university and the Emerald Eagle Scholars Program.
+Please note that non-UNT coursework can count towards the full-time student status requirement, but will not count towards the 2.5 GPA requirement (UNT cumulative GPA only)

 Emerald Eagle Scholars: Pin Programs